Shree-Padhy/LEARNING-PROJECT-2/README.md

   Users can create accounts and log in securely.

 - **Product Browsing:**
   View products by category, with detailed descriptions and images.
-(Inspired by Red Hat Developer tutorials)

 - **Shopping Cart:**
   Add, remove, and update product quantities in the cart.